 This program follows the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR) and American College of Sports Medicine (ACSM) guidelines for outpatient cardiac rehabilitation (Phase 2-3).
 It incorporates resistance training at 50% or greater of 1-RM (one-rep max), progressing to 65-70% 1-RM, with sessions scheduled for 2-3 nonconsecutive days per week.
 Each session includes 1-3 sets of 10-15 repetitions targeting major muscle groups (chest, back, legs, arms, shoulders) at an RPE of 11-13 (moderate-to-somewhat hard effort).
 This ensures safe and effective strength restoration without excessive fatigue.
 The program also features a ~5-minute warm-up (RPE 8-11) and a ~3-minute cool-down (RPE 8-9), adhering to best practices for injury prevention and recovery.

-Preview the 13 workouts
+Preview the 13 exercise plans

 P2-3 Wk1-2: Light Weight Intro